Alice: Madness Returns: Gameplay

 Alice's health is tracked by a number of rose petals.
 Should Alice's health fall to zero during gameplay, the player is forced to start at the most recent checkpoint.
 They can also regenerate health by going into giant purple flowers.
 Falling off platforms into bottomless pits or dangerous liquids do not damage Alice but restart her at a nearby platform.
 The game also introduces Hysteria, which can be used when Alice's health is very low, and it can only be used for a limited amount of time.

 While working on each level, the player can discover various secrets.
 A primary mechanic is to use Alice's shrinking potion to reduce in size, allowing her to walk through small spaces like keyholes, but also reveals invisible platforms and surfaces; after returning to normal size, these platforms slowly fade back to invisibility, requiring the player to remember their location.
 Pig's snouts, which make noise when the player is close, can be struck with the pepper grinder to reveal new paths.
 Radula rooms provide a short challenge to the player, which on completion grants a jar of paint; obtaining four jars earns the player another rose for Alice's health.
 Memories can be picked up that provide voiceovers revealing parts of the game's backstory.

 Upon completion, the player can start a new game plus, letting them play through the game again but keeping all their weapons and upgrades from the previous attempt.
 From the menu, the player can also review the memories that they have found within the game.

 Synopsis

 Setting

 Within events of the first game, Alice Liddell, believing herself responsible for a fire that consumed her home and her family, escapes into a twisted version of Wonderland.
 While held at Rutledge Asylum for treatment, Alice was able to conquer her doubts and was eventually released from the ward.
 Madness Returns takes place in 1875, a year after Alice's release.
 Alice, now 19 years old, resides at an orphanage in Victorian London, under the care of Dr. Angus Bumby, a psychiatrist who uses hypnosis to help his child patients forget their memories.
-Though she believes that she is fine, Alice still suffers from hallucinations of Wonderland.
+Though she believes that she is fine, Alice still has hallucinations of Wonderland.